 Barry Kerzner for ABS:

 When you start talking about Charley Patton, there’s so much out there, maybe more myth than fact.
 Then too, there are two accepted ways to spell his name.
-What about Charlie Patton and his relationship with Paramount Records?
+What about Charley Patton and his relationship with Paramount Records?

 Gayle Dean Wardlow: